pmndrs/react-three-fiber/readme.md

-  camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft sRGB = false                  // Sets encoding to sRGBEncoding, tonemapping to ACESFilmicToneMapping vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop gl2 = false                   // Enables webgl2 concurrent = false            // Enables React concurrent mode resize = undefined            // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true noEvents = false              // Switch off raytracing and event support pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)
+  camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft colorManagement = false       // Auto sRGBEncoding encoding for all colors and textures + ACESFilmic sRGB = false                  // Eencoding = sRGBEncoding, tonemapping =ACESFilmicToneMapping (obsolete) vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop gl2 = false                   // Enables webgl2 concurrent = false            // Enables React concurrent mode resize = undefined             // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true noEvents = false              // Switch off raytracing and event support pixelRatio = undefined         // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)